Jerusalem Center for Security and Foreign Affairs: Political orientation

 According to the JCSFA itself, it is an apolitical organization, with a large number of experts on Arab affairs across the world.

 The Forward reported in 2014 that the organization is a conservative think tank headed by Dore Gold, a Netanyahu adviser and former Israeli ambassador to the United Nations.
 Its financial support is channeled through the Center for Jewish Community Studies in Baltimore, which is also under his leadership.
-In the previous year, a $1 million contribution from Sheldon Adelson accounted for nearly two-thirds of the think tank’s operating budget.
+In 2012, a $1 million contribution from Sheldon Adelson accounted for nearly 66% of the think tank’s operating budget.

 Controversy

-In 2014 Professor Joseph Spoerl published an article for the Jerusalem Center for Public Affairs (as it was then known) offering an academic-style rationale for Prime Minister Netanyahu’s controversial claim that the Palestinian Mufti of Jerusalem, Haj Amin al-Husseini, played a decisive role in persuading Adolf Hitler to adopt the policy of exterminating European Jews.
+In 2014 Professor Joseph Spoerl published an article for the Jerusalem Center for Public Affairs (as it was then known) offering an academic-style rationale for Prime Minister Netanyahu’s false claim that the Palestinian Mufti of Jerusalem, Haj Amin al-Husseini, played a decisive role in persuading Adolf Hitler to adopt the policy of exterminating European Jews.
 Closely echoing Netanyahu’s remarks to the World Zionist Congress later in the year, Spoerl argued that Hitler had favored expulsion until Husseini urged mass murder as the "final solution".
 Although Spoerl draws heavily on works by right-leaning historians that emphasize the Mufti’s connections with the Nazis, he offers no direct historical evidence to support the specific claim (as echoed by Netanyahu) that the Mufti persuaded Hitler to pursue the annihilation of the Jews.
 The article, "Palestinians, Arabs and the Holocaust", appeared while the Center was still directed by Netanyahu confidant Dore Gold, who led the think tank for 15 years before becoming director general of Israel’s Foreign Ministry.